HakimiX/docker-infrastructure/README.md

 ![](resources/images/ci-cd.png)

-Travis CI will automatically pull the repository and run the CI/CD pipeline whenver code is merged to master.
+Travis CI will automatically pull the repository and runs the CI/CD pipeline whenver code is merged to master.
 ![](resources/images/travis-ci.png)

 ### AWS Elastic Beanstalk